jbolns/jbolns/README.md

 - 👋 Hello sexy people, I’m J.
-- 👀 Coder who understands politics and economics (yes, I hate me, too).
+- 👀 Used to be a policy expert, now knee-deep into coding.
+Maybe one day I'll fork-join these two life paths.
 - 🌱 Currently have a small (tiny) software development firm.
+Trying to produce cool things.
+Trying to keep it open-source.
-- 💞️ Would love to collaborate with anyone interested in digital technologies, sustainability, or both.
+- 💞️ Would love to collaborate with anyone interested in high-performance website development, digital sustainability, or both.
 - 📫 You can contact me here or via social media.

 <!---